 Vincent Phamvan: [00:10:36] And I’ve seen so much of the content that you put out where you can tell that you’re passionate about being able to help other people.
 So, you know, as you are navigating that you fared in a much better place than I did in the first few years out of college.

-I went to UCLA making uh.
-No money in a full time job that I had before UCLA and I ended up graduating and taking a job that paid me half of [00:11:00] what I made before I went to UCLA.
+I went to UCLA making uh, no money in a full time job that I had before UCLA and I ended up graduating and taking a job that paid me half of what I made before I went to UCLA.
 And I literally felt like it took me years to be able to catch up from what should have been a career accelerator and then ended up being just a horrible environment.

 Chantel Bonneau: [00:11:30] Yeah.
 At the time I was, um, I was working at UCLA law school, right.

-As a senior in college and just doing cork work.
+As a senior in college and just doing clerk work.
 I mean, I basically filed and shredded paper.
 It was very exciting.
-And, um, and I was asking everybody I knew and I actually threw someone there.
-Connected me to their uncle.
+And, um, and I was asking everybody I knew and actually through someone there, connected me to their uncle.
 And I remember them saying, I don’t even know what he does, but I think it’s at a financial company.